 - 2. In the TPC/IP Parameters window, enter the server address and port for the IBM Spectrum Protect server.
 Select TCP/IP options and select Next.
 Each HSM for Windows client can connect to only one IBM Spectrum Protect server for migration.
 This server can be different from the one that is used by the backup-archive client.
 If you do not select the box for TCP/IP V4 and TCP/IP V6, the HSM for Windows client uses only TCP/IP V4. - 3.
 In the IBM Spectrum Protect Authentication window, enter the IBM Spectrum Protect client node name and click Next.
 The node name must be registered with the IBM Spectrum Protect server.
 If you want to clearly identify the HSM node as distinct from the backup-archive node, choose a different node name for the HSM for Windows client.
-If the computer is a cluster node, the client node name must be the cluster node name. - 4.
+If the computer is a cluster node, the client node name must be the cluster node name.
+If you want to keep the logon parameters of the HSM for Windows client separate from the logon parameters of the backup-archive client, register the HSM for Windows client under a node name different from the node name that is used by the backup-archive client. - 4.
 Optional: Configure the HSM for Windows client for a cluster configuration.
 If the computer is a cluster node, the Cluster Configuration window is displayed. - a.
 Copy the IBM Spectrum Protect server administrative command grant proxynode target=targetname agent=agentname from the Cluster Configuration window. - b.
 Run the command on the IBM Spectrum Protect server console, operations center command line, or administrative client command line.
 The value of the target parameter (the cluster node name) and the value of the agent parameter (the client node name) must be registered with the IBM Spectrum Protect server as client nodes. - c.
 Click Next. - 5.
-In the IBM Spectrum Protect Password Access window, select the password access option and click Next.
+In the Set or Change Password window, type the password for the node and click Next.
+The password was created when the node was registered with the IBM Spectrum Protect server.
+You can change the password in this panel. - 6.
+In the IBM Spectrum Protect Server Connection window, verify the values that you configured in the previous windows.
+Click Apply. - 7.
+In the IBM Spectrum Protect Server Management Class window, select the management class that is the default when you create a migration job or configuration threshold migration and click Next.
+The choice is the default for